FAQs

 5. If not Confirmed, receive the Sacrament of Confirmation upon the next visit by the Bishop.

-6. Review various documents germain to membership and one’s Personal Path Profile (how one becomes a serving member).
+6. Review various documents germane to membership and one’s Personal Path Profile (how one can offer their spiritual gifts and skills to serve).

-7. Meet with the Rector and Membership Pastor to review one’s Personal Path Profile.
+7. Meet with the Rector to review one’s Personal Path Profile.
 Here we cover one’s spiritual gifts, skills, education, personality, experience, and interests in serving within St. Aidan’s.

 Continual pastoral care and development are given to such members.
 We believe that every member is a minister!